Long-Term Care Insurance - What Type of Policy is Right For You?

 Will I be approved for long-term care if I already have pre-existing medical conditions?

 As you would expect, this will depend on pre-existing medical conditions.
 The insurance companies have become firm with their underwriting standards, so it is not uncommon for an applicant to be denied coverage.
-Long-term care underwriters are looking for medical conditions which make an individual more susceptible to needing care in the future.
+Long-term care underwriters are looking for medical conditions that make an individual more susceptible to needing care in the future.
 A few common conditions include:

 1. Arthritis or joint issues